VMware Horizon 7.13.3 Composer

 10. Horizon 2303 and newer have a setting called Cursor Warping that moves the client mouse when sudden cursor movements are detected in the remote Agent.

 11. Horizon 7.6 and newer have settings to add DSCP markings to the Blast protocol.
-See VMware Blast Policy Settings at VMware Docs.
+See VMware Blast Policy Settings at Omnissa Docs.

 12. On the right, double-click UDP Protocol.